 In addition, each graduate degree has its own specific admission requirements, including prerequisite courses, required tests, and minimum scores.

-You must have a baccalaureate (or higher) degree from an accredited college or university.
+Applicants must hold a bachelor’s degree (or higher) from an accredited college or university at the time of matriculation.

 A statement of purpose and objectives of no more than 600 words should be submitted for the specific program/degree you are applying for.